dirtsimple/oidc-sso/README.md

 # OpenID Connect Single-SignOn for WP

-This is a draft-quality partial implementation of an OpenID Connect single-signon plugin for Wordpress, similar in capabilities to [daggerhart/openid-connect-generic](https://github.com/daggerhart/openid-connect-generic), but with some critical differences in purpose.
+This is an OpenID Connect single-signon plugin for Wordpress, similar in many respects to [daggerhart/openid-connect-generic](https://github.com/daggerhart/openid-connect-generic), but with a few critical differences in purpose.
 Specifically:

 * It's designed to be used by *front-end* users (e.g. LearnDash, Woocommerce, etc.), rather than back-end users.
 So it always redirects to the origin page of a login/logout, and tries not to *ever* give the user an error message if possible.